Despite my reference at one point that certain authors would have done well

 - “Orange” balances “Catholic” by referring to

-Northern Irish Protestants, who at the time Herbert was writing
+Northern Irish Protestants, who at the time of Herbert’s writing

 were in conflict with Northern Irish Catholics.